CRPS-Optimal Binning for Univariate Conformal Regression: Predictive Distributions: Conformal Inference

 Having selected $K^*$ and fitted the partition on all data, each test point $x^*$ falls in some bin $B_k$ with $m$ training observations $y_1,\ldots,y_m$.
-We describe two complementary ways to form a predictive distribution (or set) for the response $y^*$, both motivated by the Venn predictor framework.
+The partition enables two complementary predictive outputs: a \emph{Venn prediction band}---a constant-width family of augmented ECDFs that is valid as a multiprobabilistic prediction under exchangeability (derivation and figure in Appendix~\ref{app:venn})---and a \emph{conformal prediction set}, which adapts to local density and is the focus of this section.